 The tax rates vary depending on the canton and the community.
-The effective tax rate, given the deduction of the corporate tax itself, ranges between 11.2% and 24.2%.
+The effective tax rate, given the deduction of the corporate tax itself, ranges between 11.2% and 24.2% for ordinary tax companies.
 If the company benefits from a tax privilege, the effective tax rate may be even lower (for example, 7.83% for holding companies, as holding companies are exempt from income tax at cantonal/communal level).